Development environment setup

 Material UI

-Material UI is a toolkit we'll use to design a standardised user interface.
+Material UIarrow-up-right is a toolkit we'll use to design a standardised user interface.
 It takes care of styles, layouts, and comes with a set of common components, directly integrated with React.
+If you open a new terminal, be sure to navigate to the tzombies directory with cd tzombies before running the following commands:

 Wert Tools

-Wert.io is a credit card crypto payment platform.
+Wert.ioarrow-up-right is a credit card crypto payment platform.
 It enables crypto on-ramp and credit card NFT purchase on Tezos.
 It can be tested for free on a testnet.
 Contact their sales team for more pricing information if you consider an integration with Wert.

 Install Wert packages with the following commands: